thomas-fossati/draft-tls-cid/draft-mavrogiannopoulos-tls-cid.md

 In case the fixed(0) type is chosen, 'cid_value' contains the value to be used as 'cid'.
 In case hotp(1) type is chosen, 'window_size' must be greater or equal to 1, indicating the number of HOTP values that the server can recognize for this particular client.

+## Handling unknown CIDs
+{: #sec:unknown-cid-handling }

+Server might need to deal with unknown or unexpected CIDs.

+An unknown CID is one that is not found in the lookup table.
+This could happen because:

+- Server reboots and looses its state; or
+- There is a genuine bug in either client or server code (or even somewhere on the network path).

+Either way, the server SHOULD return an error indication (TBD).
+This allows a client to re-establish the security context if needed, and generally eases diagnostic and debug.

+A CID might be unexpected if it existed but it's been already shifted.
+This situation may arise if the packet has been delayed or replayed.
+Server MAY ignore a record carrying an unexpected CID.

 ## Wire Format Changes
 {: #sec:new-wire-fmt }
 How to signal the modified wire format to the receiving end is currently an open problem.